espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit-v1.0.rst

 ESP32-Ethernet-Kit is an ESP32-based development board produced by `Espressif <https://espressif.com>`_.

-It consists of two development boards, the Ethernet board A and the PoE board B, The :ref:`Ethernet board (A) <get-started-esp32-ethernet-kit-a-v1.0-layout>` contains Bluetooth / Wi-Fi dual-mode ESP32-WROVER-B module and IP101GRI, a Single Port 10/100 Fast Ethernet Transceiver (PHY).
+It consists of two development boards, the Ethernet board A and the PoE board B. The :ref:`Ethernet board (A) <get-started-esp32-ethernet-kit-a-v1.0-layout>` contains Bluetooth / Wi-Fi dual-mode ESP32-WROVER-B module and IP101GRI, a Single Port 10/100 Fast Ethernet Transceiver (PHY).
 The :ref:`PoE board (B) <get-started-esp32-ethernet-kit-b-v1.0-layout>` provides power over Ethernet functionality.
 The A board can work independently, without the board B installed.

 .. _get-started-esp32-ethernet-kit-b-v1.0: